rethyxyz/rb/README.md

     python rb.py --force file.txt

 Alternatively, you can manually delete the item from the recycle bin using your system's file management tools.

-## Requirements
-This program requires Python 3.10 or higher to run.
-It also requires the `uuid`, `json`, and `shutil` modules to be installed.